Please note: Due to COVID-19 all 2020-21 Gallery Exhibitions have been postponed.

 November 17, 2020 at 7pm

-Click this link to Register for Heidi Lau's Talk
+This event has passed.
+Click this link to view a recording of Heidi Lau's Talk

 Heidi Lau grew up in Macao, and currently lives and works in New York.
 Her practice engages in the making of minor history, the recreation of that which has been lost to time and man.
 Her ceramic work is modeled after tokens of remembrance—ritual objects, funerary monuments, and fossilized creatures—which are infested, deconstructed, and rebuilt by hand.
 Reconfiguring fragmented personal and collective memories, she makes collections of symbolic artifacts and zoomorphic ruins as materialization of the archaic and the invisible.
 In the process, she reenacts the non-linearity and materiality of the past, molding a tactile connection to the disappearing, impossible identity of home: Taoist mythology, folk superstitions, and Macau’s colonial history provide essential source material for her exploration of transcendental homelessness, displacement, and nostalgia as the condition of contemporary existence.